Bok Choy Soup

 Bok choy simmered in a pot.

-Step 6: Cook until tender.
+Then, Step 6: Simmer Soup – Cook until tender.

-Boy choy soup with noodles and tofu.
+A close up of a spoon holding some bok choy soup with noodles and tofu.

-Here are some easy tips and serving ideas to enhance your bok choy miso soup experience.
 From garnishing to ingredient swaps, these suggestions will help you customize your soup just the way you like it.
 Soup-ilicious!

-• Garnish Galore: Top your bok choy soup with fresh cilantro, green onions, microgreens, parsley, chives, or a squeeze of lime for a burst of flavor.
+• Garnish Galore – Top your bok choy soup with fresh cilantro, green onions, microgreens, parsley, chives, or a squeeze of lime for a burst of flavor.

-• Spice It Up: Add a pinch of red pepper flakes, sliced jalapenos, ground cayenne, or a dash of sriracha for a spicy kick.
+• Spice It Up – Add a pinch of red pepper flakes, sliced jalapenos, ground cayenne, or a dash of sriracha for a spicy kick.

-• Noodle Nod: Serve over cooked rice or vegan ramen noodles or add them directly to the soup for a healthy noodle bowl twist.
+• Noodle Nod – Serve over cooked rice or vegan ramen noodles or add them directly to the soup for a healthy noodle bowl twist.

-• Coconut Creaminess: Stir in a splash of coconut milk or cool coconut yogurt for a creamy, tropical touch.
+• Coconut Creaminess – Stir in a splash of coconut milk or cool coconut yogurt for a creamy, tropical touch.

-• Crunchy Cravings: Sprinkle crispy fried onions, pickled cucumbers, roasted chickpeas, or toasted sesame seeds on top for texture.
+• Crunchy Cravings – Sprinkle crispy fried onions, pickled cucumbers, roasted chickpeas, or toasted sesame seeds on top for texture.

 Recipe FAQs